vinithmundhra/sc_wifi/doc/overview.rst

 Performance
 +++++++++++

-The achievable effective bandwidth varies according to the available XCore MIPS.
+The achievable effective bandwidth varies according to the available xCORE MIPS.
 The SPI interface is clocked at 12.5MHz.